 My fragile ego could not handle any level of criticism.
 Staying within the confines of the HEAVY BLACK OUTLINE was a way to keep from being ridiculed or shamed.
 I know that seems extreme.
 But therein lies the childhood myth that weighed me down.

-As a young child, I remember all the coloring contests kids would enter at various retail stores or restaurants.
+As a young child, I recall the numerous coloring contests that kids would enter at various retail stores and restaurants.
 Those who received praise and prizes had perfectly rendered their subject matter, not a single mark outside of that heavy black outline.
-The tree tops were green, the sky blue, clouds white and the horses brown.
+The tree tops were green, the sky blue, the clouds white, and the horses brown.
 Onlookers would commend the perceived perfection and scoff at the kids who chose vivid and unrealistic colors, filling the page with crazy marks that defied the rules of the heavy black line.
 Messy and uncontrolled.

-My propensity to restrict my creativity in avoidance of any and all uncomfortable confrontations, did not begin or end at the coloring book outline.
-I have addressed my rule following addiction in one of my blogs entitled, “Going Along to Get Along”
+My tendency to restrict my creativity in order to avoid any uncomfortable confrontations did not begin or end with the coloring book outline.
+I have addressed my rule-following addiction in one of my blogs entitled “Going Along to Get Along.”

 Abstract Concept

 My public persona was about following the rules, playing the safety and comfort cards.
-Instead, anxiety and physical pain were the cards I was dealt on a daily basis.
+Instead, anxiety and physical pain were the cards I was dealt daily.
 Why was my head telling me one thing and my body (specifically my stomach) revealing other truths about what safety and comfort really meant?
-Wanting comfort and actually feeling comfort are two separate entities.
-One was based in reality, the other was just an abstract.
+Desiring comfort and actually experiencing it are two distinct entities.
+One was based in reality, while the other was purely abstract.

-Our culture encouraged/encourages us to think with our head and discard what we feel with our hearts.
+Our culture encouraged/encourages us to think with our heads and discard what we feel with our hearts.
 Heartspeak is too complicated, mushy, weak and irrational.

 Staying in my Lane

-Following the rules meant staying in my lane and keeping a low profile so as not to attract attention.
+Following the rules meant staying in my lane and keeping a low profile to avoid attracting attention.
 Standing on the sidelines was easier, less intimidating than crossing over to the other side or venturing outside the HEAVY BLACK OUTLINE that I placed strategically before me.
-There would be no chance of rejection or need to explain because I basically rendered myself invisible.
+There would be no chance of rejection or need to explain because I rendered myself invisible.

 Staying in my lane also provided me with approval from those who had little time for uncomfortable discussions or explanations.
 Everyone was safe.